oddurka/Todo-List-App/README.md

 - Icons8 for the 3d elements
 - Flaticon for the icons
-- Netifly for the deployment link
+- Firebase for the deployment link

 • Author: Website - Oddur K. Arnason